Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Data analysis

-Due to small sample size and inherent non-exchangeability of the data, we adopt CV measures as an indicator of the predictive performance.
-In Table~\ref{tab:mspr} and Figure~\ref{fig:mspr}, we report the fold-wise MSPRs involved in the seven-fold CV in~\eqref{eq:cv} as well as the overall CV error, all evaluated at the penalty parameters selected to minimize the overall CV error for the respective methods.
+\paragraph{Performance evaluation.} We adopt the CV measures as an indicator of the out-of-sample predictive performance (see Section~\ref{sec:forecasting} for full prediction exercise results).
+Figure~\ref{fig:mspr} reports the fold-wise MSPRs involved in the $6$-fold CV in~\eqref{eq:cv}, all evaluated at the penalty parameters selected to minimize the overall CV error for the respective methods.

-When comparing no-interaction and full-interaction methods, the flexibility afforded by allowing for station-specific temporal effects proves useful in enhancing the predictive performance as the latter model consistently attains a considerably smaller MSPR.
+When comparing no- and full-interaction methods, the flexibility afforded by allowing for station-specific temporal effects proves useful in enhancing the predictive performance as the latter model consistently attains a considerably smaller MSPR.
 We observe further improvement when appropriate penalization is applied to the interaction parameters.
-In particular, adopting the proposed fused Lasso penalty returns the minimum CV error across the seven folds compared to the other methods regardless of the choice of $r$.
-Between the fusion-only and the Lasso-only methods, the former outperforms the latter, indicating that capturing across-station homogeneity pays off by accounting for the stylized features of the BSS data that neighboring stations exhibit similar usage patterns, (see~\ref{c:net}).
-The MSPR attained with $r = 1500$ is consistently smaller, albeit by a small margin, than that attained with $r = 750$.
-Recalling that the choice $r = 1500$ reduces the number of connected components in $\mathfrak{N}_{\text{single}}(r)$ compared to when $r = 750$ (from $54$ to $2$), this result is indicative of the benefit of pooling information across the wider spatial networks of BSSs.
+In particular, adopting the proposed fused Lasso penalty outperforms other penalties uniformly across the $6$ folds regardless of the choice of $r$.
+This demonstrates that capturing spatial and temporal homogeneity pays off by accounting for the stylized features of the BSS data, that neighboring stations exhibit similar usage patterns, see~\ref{c:net}.